rtedwards/rtedwards.github.io/content/about/index.md

 +++
-title = "The Bears Toes"
+title = "The Bear's Toes"
 date = "2023-08-06"
 path = "about"
 +++